marcus-campbell/quotations/self_reflection_through_the_words_of_others.md

 &ndash; WINSTON CHURCHILL
 \
 \
+*You do not rise to the level of your goals.
+You fall to the level of your systems.* \
+&ndash; JAMES CLEAR
+\
+\
 *Art is not what you see, but what you make others see.* \
 &ndash; EDGAR DEGAS
 \